Nationwide Pet Insurance Review (2026): Is It Worth It After the Cancellations?

 Benefit Schedule vs. Percentage of the Bill

-This is the fine print that decides whether a covered surgery leaves you roughly whole or thousands short — and it's the single thing most Nationwide reviews skip.
-A Nationwide plan can pay you back in two completely different ways, and they are not interchangeable.
+This is the fine print that decides whether a covered surgery leaves you roughly whole or thousands short.
+Nationwide products can pay in two different ways, and they are not interchangeable.

 What Happened in 2024–2025: The Non-Renewals & the Lawsuit